EnDelta/theVoiceLines-Insurgency3/VL-Translations/eng-English/03-Mercenary/03.10-Gameplay/20-retreating-to-new-objective.md

 1. Fall back to next position!
-2. Fuck, we lost it!
+2. Son of a `bitch`, we lost it!
 Fall back!
 3. Move back!
 Defend our next position!
-4. Fuck, they took it!
+4. `Fuck`, they took it!
 Get back!
 Get back!
-5. Stop fucking losing them!
+5. Stop `fucking` losing them!